Bradydawg/hubcore/README.md

 ## "Does HubCore not work with certain plugins?"
 Yes.
-HubCore will not work with any chat formatting plugins, or any plugins that modify your displayname. **Note** This only applies to plugins that modify a users displauname, plugins that modify your prefix or suffix will NOT cause errors.
+HubCore will not work with any chat formatting plugins, or any plugins that modify a users displayname. **Note** This only applies to plugins that modify a users displayname, plugins that modify a users prefix or suffix will NOT cause errors.
 HubCore will also not work with any plugins that use the commands listed below, such as private message plugins.

 ## "What features are you planning for HubCore?"
 Currently we are planning to add a navigator compass which will allow a user